 If you are unable to take estrogen or if you do not respond to combination (estrogen and progestin) pills, your clinician may prescribe either norethindrone (Camilla®), norethindrone acetate (Aygestin®) or depot medroxyprogesterone acetate (DMPA, Depo–Provera®), three kinds of progestin–only hormone medicine.
-These medicines stop your body from ovulating.
-Many teens will not have a period.
+Your clinician may also recommend a hormonal intrauterine device (IUD).
+These medicines help to thin the lining of the uterus, making periods lighter or pausing them altogether.
 Taking progestin (synthetic, or man–made progesterone) medication in this form is very similar to the natural progesterone that is made by your body.

 Are there any reasons why I wouldn’t be able to take Progestin–only hormone therapy?